-AP source: FBI searched Biden's former office in November - NewsBreak
+AP Source: FBI searched Biden's former office in November - NewsBreak

-WASHINGTON — (AP) — The FBI searched President Joe Biden's former office at the Penn Biden Center in Washington in November, according to a person familiar with the matter, at least a week after his personal lawyers first found classified records there from his time as vice president.
+The FBI searched President Joe Biden 's former office at the Penn Biden Center in Washington in November, according to a person familiar with the matter, weeks after his personal lawyers first found classified records there from his time as vice president.

-The discovery of the documents at the office blocks away from the U.S. Capitol led to a search of Biden's homes, including his residence in Wilmington, Delaware, where lawyers and federal agents found additional classified documents in December and January.
-It was not immediately clear whether the FBI search of Biden's office — which was conducted voluntarily, without a search warrant — uncovered additional classified documents beyond those found on Nov.
+The discovery of the documents at the office blocks away from the U.S. Capitol led to a search of Biden's homes, including his residence in Wilmington , Delaware, where lawyers and federal agents found additional classified documents in December and January.
+It was not immediately clear whether the FBI search of Biden's office uncovered additional classified documents beyond those found on Nov.
 2 by Biden's attorneys.
 The person spoke on the condition of anonymity to discuss a law enforcement action.

 News of the FBI search is the latest uncomfortable development for Biden, who pledged to turn the page on the norm- and rule-breaking tenure of his predecessor, Donald Trump.